shahid-ullah/temporary_sepas_doc/technical_documentation/DESIGN_PATTERNS.md

 ## 11. Summary

-The SEPAS backend applies a **Django-inspired, feature-based modular design** implemented in FastAPI.
+The SEPAS backend applies a **feature-based modular design** implemented in FastAPI.

 Key takeaways: